vinicunca/akar/docs/content/docs/2.pohon/2.components/button.md

 ### Loading Icon

 Use the `loading-icon` prop to customize the loading icon.
-Defaults to `i-lucide-loader-circle`.
+Defaults to `i-lucide:loader-circle`.

 ::docs-pohon-preview
 ---
 props:
   loading: true
-  loadingIcon: 'i-lucide-loader'
+  loadingIcon: 'i-lucide:loader'
 slots:
   default: Button
 ---